SavaJov95/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hi there!
-I'm Sava Jovanović, passionate self-learning data analyst to be!
+I'm Sava Jovanović, passionate data analyst to be!
 This is my first bigger SQL project!
+I am eager to gain more knowledge about data and eventually to start a career in that proffesion.

+## 🤗 Credits

+Big credits goes to Baraa Khatib Salkini, my online teacher!
+I am very thankful for his contribution to data enthusiasts with making great courses about various data topics. https://github.com/DataWithBaraa THANK YOU!